 In 2017, 19% of all Americans aged 12 and older used illicit drugs and nearly 7% misused prescription medications.
 Those numbers don’t include the 6% who had an alcohol dependency.
 If you’re ready to stop an alcohol or drug dependency, the team at Pacific Neuropsychiatric Specialists can provide all the support you need, from medication-assisted detox through ongoing medication management and the therapy you need to prevent a relapse.
-To start your detox, call one of the offices in Huntington Beach, Costa Mesa, Dana Point, or Orange, California.
+To start your detox, call one of the offices in Orange County, Huntington Beach, Costa Mesa, Dana Point, or Orange, California.

 Alcohol and drugs cause a powerful surge in brain chemicals that activate your brain’s reward center.
 As a result, your brain learns to associate these substances with pleasure, and subsequent changes occur in the brain’s biochemistry that create cravings.